The Sample Complexity of Auctions with Side Information: Preliminaries

-The \signalsmodel~is incomparable to the \CRmodel.
-Note that in this model, the bidders are a priori identical, but become non identical once the signals are observed.
-This allows a mechanism to be a priori symmetric, and distinguish between the bidders based only on the signal.
-Also in this model, the samples may contain entirely different signal values than the actual signals.
+The \signalsmodel~is incomparable to the \crmodel.
+Note that in this model, the bidders are \emph{a priori} identical, but become non-identical once the signals are observed.
+This allows a mechanism to be a priori symmetric, and distinguish between the bidders based only on the signals.
+Also in this model, the samples may contain entirely different signals than the actual ones.
+In other words, it might be that the actual signals are never seen in the samples; the algorithm must nonetheless be able to learn approximately optimal auctions w.r.t.\ the actual signals from the samples.
 Further, there is a distribution over signals themselves which affects the definition of $\optt \Dcal$.
-Both of the models however generalize the case of i.i.d value distributions.
-We call a distribution $\Dcal$ {\em regular} if each $\dsigma{} $ is regular.
+Both models however generalize the special case of the \crmodel when bidders have i.i.d.\ value distributions.